UriCW/innohealth-challenge/README.md

 # Innohealth Challenge

-A demonstration of an application stack to perform a simple REST operations through frontend This was originally a simple demonstration of microservice for a job application.
+A demonstration of an application stack to perform a simple REST operations through frontend.
+This was originally a simple demonstration of microservice for a job application.
 It's now a bit of a playground for DevOp setups.